• Skip to primary navigation

 7. Pour the jam and spread it evenly

-1. Cut the remaining pastry into 8 parts
+1. On a lightly floured surface, cut the remaining pastry into 8 parts

 2. Make 8 strips with each part.